vinayjain38/rasa-demo/data/nlu/nlu.md

 - what pipeline should I start with?
 - what pipeline should i use?
 - which pipeline is better?
+- how to configure rasa in spanish
+- what is the best pipeline to extract person's names
+- how to build a pipeline
+- What does pipeline mean
+- Pipeline rasa nlu
+- pipeline for vietnamese
+- Recommend pipeline

 ## intent:react_negative
 - I am feeling bad